 Four major highways run through the region.
 The Western Highway, through Beaufort, is the main road route from Melbourne to Adelaide and Perth.
 The Sunraysia Highway runs through the north of the Shire to Mildura, connecting with the Western Highway at Ballarat.
 The Pyrenees Highway runs from Maryborough to Ararat through the north central area of the shire.
 The southern section is serviced by the Glenelg Highway linking Melbourne with south-western Victoria.
 A passenger rail service operates three times a day between Ballarat and Ararat, stopping at Beaufort.
-Another passenger rail service operates from Maryborough, in the neighbouring Central Goldfields Shire, to the regional centre of Ballarat, which commenced in late 2010.
+Another passenger rail service operates from Maryborough, in the neighbouring Central Goldfields Shire, to the regional centre of Ballarat and freight service by rail to Ararat, which commenced in 2018.
 This has proved to be of benefit to all residents of the Northern section of the Shire.
 Although there are no airstrips in the region, Ballarat airport in the south and Maryborough in the north are readily accessible.